koinos/koinos-proto-cpp/README.md

 ### Testing

-Tests are built by default as target `koinos_proto_tests`.
+Tests are built by default as target `proto_tests`.
 You can building them specifically with:

 ```
-cmake --build . --config Release --parallel --target koinos_proto_tests
+cmake --build . --config Release --parallel --target proto_tests
 ```

 Tests can be invoked from the tests directiory within the build directory.

 ```
 cd tests
-./koinos_proto_tests
+./proto_tests
 ```

 Tests can also be ran in parallel using CTest.